Hafsa993/KnowHouseApp/README.md

 ### Ranklist, Options and Profile

-The Ranklist Screen shows the ranklist of Users, ordered by points.
+- Ranklist: View all users ranked by points.

-The Options Screen is where the user can enable/disable permissions and edit preferences.
+- Options: Manage permissions and edit task preferences.

-In the profile screen you can see your profile picture, and change it by depending on your permissions taking a new picture with the camera or selecting one from your gallery.
-The distribution of which kind of tasks you did and the sign out and delete account buttons are at the bottom of the page as shown in picture below:
+- Profile: View and update your profile picture (via camera or gallery, based on permissions), see your family id, preferred task categories, task distribution, and access sign out or delete account options.

 <p align="left" width="100%">
 <img height="400" src="img/images for high fi/Ranklist.png">